Sales Continue to Slide but Prices at Record Level

 SUMMARY BOISE (ADA COUNTY) MARKET STATS FOR DECEMBER 2018

 *Does not include manufactured homes **see detailed graphs below for more information.

 |Type||# Sold||% +/-||% of Total Sold||# For Sale||% +/-||% of Total For Sale||$/SF||% +/-||Average Sold Price||% +/-||Days on Market||% +/-||Months Inventory|

-Please feel free to contact me with your questions and comments.
-Pray for snow!
+Please feel free to contact me with you comments and questions.

 Windermere Real Estate/Boise Valley

 1412 W Idaho St.

 Boise, ID 83702